 Steens Mountain

-About as far from any populated place as you can get in the Lower 48 States about says it for Oregon's remote Steens Mountain, a single gigantic fault block rising to nearly 10,000 feet in extreme southeastern Oregon.
+About as far from any populated place as you can get in the Lower 48 States about says it for Oregon's remote Steens Mountain.
+The closest city is a very small town named Burns, Oregon, in Malheur County.
+Steens Mountain consists of a single gigantic fault block rising to nearly 10,000 feet in extreme southeastern Oregon.
 After a very long fight, it has received some degree of protection under the Steens Mountain Cooperative Management and Protection Act of 2000.
-A 170,025 acre "Steens Mountain Wilderness Area" now protects the Mountain's highest zone.* The picture below is titled "Steens-Wildhorse" and is available as a custom Chromira Print, see below.
+A 170,025 acre "Steens Mountain Wilderness Area" now protects the Mountain's highest zone.* The picture below is titled "Steens-Wildhorse."

 The Pueblo Mountains rise to over 8600 feet in the distance, near NevadaWildhorse Lake lies in its protected but chilly cirque at the head of Wildhorse Canyon above the Alvord Desert and Fields

-Wildhorse Lake, with Pueblo Mtns. in the distance
+Wildhorse Lake, with Alvord Desert and the Pueblo Mtns. in the distance

-As a high school boy dying for high adventure, but subsisting on a diet of science fiction and cowboy novellas, Bruce often spent hours pouring over topographic maps of Oregon, dreaming, imagining the inspiring spectacles awaiting him as an adult with a car of his own.
+Many years ago, as a high school boy dying for high adventure, but subsisting on a diet of science fiction and cowboy novellas, Bruce often spent hours pouring over topographic maps of Oregon, dreaming.
 A place discovered on a USGS topo map became a Holy Grail for him.
-It took 24 years to reach its shores, but finally, in August of 1988, he sunk his cupped hand into its pure waters and drank.
+It took 24 years to reach its shores, but finally, in August of 1989, he sunk his cupped hand into its pure waters and drank.
 The sun was strong but it could not quite dispel the high altitude chill in the air.
+It was a personal heaven.

 At 8,400 ft., Wildhorse Lake is one of Oregon's highest, most remote and most unlikely lakes.
+To reach it by the usual manner, which is by driving the Steens Mountain road, will bring you to the HIGHEST POINT reached by a road in all of Oregon or Washington*!
+From near this high point on the road, there is a rough trail down to the 8,400 foot surface of Wildhorse Lake.
 It's windy mirror of the sky is nestled in an unbelievably green glacial cirque near the highest point of 9,733 ft.
-Steens Mountain...Just over the rim of the lake's south shore lies Little Wildhorse Lake, at 8910 ft, it doesn't quite grab the title* of "Highest Lake in Oregon." .....
+Steens Mountain...Just over the rim of the lake's south shore lies Little Wildhorse Lake, at 8,910 ft, it doesn't quite grab the title* of "Highest Lake in Oregon." .....
 Bighorn sheep dance the cliffs and golden eagles soar overhead.
 Cutthroat trout swim its waters.
-Bizarre hummingbirds assault its flowers.....Click your mouse to see exotic wildlife including Kiger Mustangs and the wild burros found in Oregon east of Adel on the Nevada border.
+Bizarre hummingbirds assault its flowers.....Click your mouse to see exotic wildlife including Kiger Mustangs and the wild burros found in Oregon east of Adel on the Nevada border. (* yes, indeed, whoever made the road sign left out the "E" in "Blitzen")..The wildlife that surrounds and inhabits Wildhorse Lake are truly an amazing sight to see with the naked eye.
+Binoculars and other visual aids, can help you see these truly amazing sights even better..
 Click now to see bizarre masqueraders at Wildhorse Lake.

 Downward, seen through the mouth of the Wildhorse Canyon, Oregon's harshest desert, the Alvord, lies nearly a vertical mile below.
 Its thousands of square miles of dessicated playas and scrub land are inhabited by exotic plants and animals including desert horned toads, collared lizards, antelope ground squirrels, and Mormon tea bushes.
 Into the transparent air rise range upon little-known range : the Pueblos, the Trout Creeks, the Santa Rosas, and innumerable others.
 The horizon line is Nevada...
 In the opposite direction, which is to look westward off the summit, it is rumored that one can view the highest peaks of the Cascades, at around 160 miles distant, but I've never seen them; what is apparent in that direction are interior gems such as Hart Mountain Antelope Refuge (70 air miles), and Gearhart Mountain Wilderness(100 miles), both in the vicinity of the fine little community of Lakeview, Oregon's highest town at 4,800 ft, home of a famous geyser, plus Hunters Hot Springs and the Warner Mountain Ski Area...
 (Gearhart Wilderness Area, established 11/11/1943, is one of Oregon's smallest Wilderness Areas, at only 18,709 acres).